 Way back in the '90s, I signed-up for secretarial employment and it wasn't long before I skipped up the career ladder to that of a PA position.
 In that role, I pushed piles of paper, booked a multitude of boardrooms, arranged an array of worldwide itineraries - and learned more about Executive stress (in London's TV and publishing environments) than I perhaps would have liked to.
 Which got me thinking.

-After I changed tactics and aimed for a career in counselling where I found myself serving the welfare of our military might.
+After, I changed tactics and aimed for a career in counselling where I began to serve the welfare of our military might.

 Most people who choose to live the military life have struggled.
 Most have come from a home of addictions, financial issues, criminal activities and the most horrible of abuses (mental, physical and emotional).
 It was my job to help them transition the changes they made by assisting them reframe their thoughts, rewind their memories and restart their lives.